leafac/leafac.com/prose/playing-the-game-with-plt-redex/pattern-matching.md

 In the listing above the name `any` was associated with the sequence `● ● ○`.

-A pattern may match a term in multiple ways when it includes two or more ellipses, for example:
+A pattern may match a term in multiple ways when it includes multiple ellipses, for example:

 ```racket
 (test-equal (redex-match? peg-solitaire (any_1 ... any_2 ...)